WhitmanCS370/sp24-lab3/README.md

 Write your answers to the questions below.

 * What were the main ideas from each chapter?
+  * First were introduced to brute force in finding duplicates and evolved to higher efficency using hashing.
+We looked into some hash algorithms like using utf-8 encoding on each string to sort into buckets or using SHA-256 to encode it     based on it's algorithm.
 * What questions did you have about the material in the chapters?
 What did you find confusing?
+  * We discussed our skeptism of 50% chance of 2 people in a group of 20 having the same bday.

 After you've modified/remixed the code, write a summary of what you did and why below: